Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

     3. Click the Display Vertice Number button ![Image](/image/Display Vertice Number.jpg).
 Each vertice on the selected contour will be assigned a sequential number, making it easier to spot kinks, etc., where the numbers overlap.

     ![Image](/image/Figure 5 7 Numbered Vertices.jpg)

- activate the Cutter or Filler Layer from the Layer Menu.
-Each vertice will be assigned a sequential number; making it easier to spot kinks, etc.
 <hr>

 - **Add Toe Crest**![Image](/image/Add Toe Crest.jpg): Opencontour can add toe and crest lines for projects that require extra detail.
 To add these lines at the appropriate elevations  (0.5 x BenchHeight):